aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Bring your own handler

 By default, Logger uses StreamHandler and logs to standard output.
-You can override this behaviour via `logger_handler` parameter:
+You can override this behavior via `logger_handler` parameter:

 ```python hl_lines="7-8 10" title="Configure Logger to output to a file"
 --8<-- "examples/logger/src/bring_your_own_handler.py"